 - Close your Lydia account if you ask for it by email.

 If you still haven't replied to those emails on the 13th month, you'll receive a final email informing you that Lydia will debit inactivity fees.
 There are two scenarios:

-- If you don't have money on your Lydia account, Lydia doesn't debit any fee and will close your account under 30 days;
+- If you don't have money on your Lydia account, Lydia doesn't charge any fees;

 - If you have money left on your current account, Lydia is legally obliged to transfer this money after 10 years to the French "Caisse des Dépôts et Consignations" and to close your account.
 You will have 20 years to ask for your money back.
 As this procedure has a cost for Lydia, Lydia debits "inactivity fees" before doing so.
 Its amount is strictly capped by French law.
 Current inactivity fees' amount can be checked on our Pricing & Limits page.